-The Doctor of Business Administration (EDBA) Executive pathway program meets the demands of experienced business executives and industry leaders.
+The Executive Doctor of Business Administration (EDBA) program meets the demands of experienced business executives and industry leaders.
 This highly flexible and well-structured program challenges you to develop new philosophies that reshape the business world.

-The UBIS Executive Program Pathway for the DBA program is unique from the standard DBA route, as it does not involve a traditional lecture-based core curriculum.
+The EDBA program is unique from the standard DBA route, as it does not involve a traditional lecture-based core curriculum.
 With the executive program, students received guidance on the same concepts of the core curriculum via interactive seminars.
 Leveraging seminar-based learning, this pathway provides a broad theoretical framework of current business issues.
 With a strong foundation in applied research and analysis along with a supportive immersive dissertation track, executives can discover, define, and find the type of learning and support unique to their professional, academic, and focused dissertation topic.